 Covering your vents with furniture or vent covers can disrupt the airflow inside your ductwork and potentially harm your HVAC system.
 In addition, if you improperly cover vents with furniture, you run the risk of them being overheated (if your HVAC is set to heating) or getting moldy (if the air pumped out is too humid).

 It’s therefore not recommended to cover air vents with either furniture or vent covers if you are using your HVAC regularly.

 Lower Your Utility Bills with HARP

 The experts at HARP Home Services LLC have the expertise and experience needed to keep your ducts clean and your HVAC system running well.
-Our HVAC technicians are factory trained, licensed, and fully certified, so you can be sure that you’ll receive exemplary workmanship from trustworthy professionals.
+Our HVAC technicians are factory trained, licensed, and fully certified, so you can be sure that you’ll receive exemplary AC maintenance services from trustworthy professionals.

 For more information or to schedule a service, call us at 860-341-1499.